usb connection might create noises.

 the noise is caused by ground-loops (when current flows in usb or audio cables caused by ground voltage differences). bare in mind here that it’s still quite unusual with synths that are bus-powered (i.e only via usb, no external ac/dc adapter). this sometimes causes problems as any current drawn from the computer will result in the return paths finding their way through the audio-cables (that normally has more copper/gnd than what’s inside a standard usb-cable). so since the CPU/DSP or any other IC drawing current, this might promote throughout the audio setup.

 The best cure which normally works is to review all wiring (mains power, usb, audio, sync/midi and such).

-Other things to try is to use as short as possible quality usb-cables.
-Make sure MIDI (if 3.5mm) is actually isolated in your setup… There are vendors out there selling equipment that is missing the mandatory opto-coupler on their midi inputs.
+other things to try is to use as short as possible quality usb-cables. make sure MIDI (if 3.5mm) is actually isolated in your setup. vendors selling equipment missing the mandatory opto-coupler on their midi inputs.

-If you stil have noise.
-I usually go for a passive line-level transformer to get galvanic isolation where needed.
+if you still have noise. we usually go for a passive line-level transformer to get galvanic isolation where needed.
 Most of the time it’s enough to isolate just one of the synths in the setup, move the audio-isolator around to find the place where it works best.

 When none of above works… Go for isolation!

 “HiFimeDIY high-speed USB isolator” is supposed to be a good USB isolator.

 one of few that can do the combo of high-speed usb (480mbit) & high charge current.